-The NC will going forward and in accordance with Rule 406(3)(a) of the Catalist Rules, ensure that any new director appointed by the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his roles and responsibilities as prescribed by the SGX-ST. During FY2021, no new Director was appointed to the Board.
+The NC will, going forward and in accordance with Rule 406(3)(a) of the Catalist Rules, ensure that any new director appointed by the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his roles and responsibilities as prescribed by the SGX-ST. During FY2022, no new Director was appointed to the Board.

 The Board as a whole is kept up-to-date on pertinent business developments in the business, including the key changes in the relevant regulatory requirements and financial reporting standards, risk management, corporate governance and industry specific knowledge so as to enable them to properly discharge their duties as Board or Board Committee members.
-During FY2021, the following briefings and updates were provided to the Board:
+During FY2022, the following briefings and updates were provided to the Board:

-- a) briefing by the Company's external auditors, Mazars LLP ("Mazars"), on - (i) the key developments in financial reporting and governance standards at the half-yearly meetings; - (ii) key audit matters to be disclosed in the annual report; - b) briefing by the Company's Chief Executive Officer ("CEO") at each Board meeting on business and strategic developments of the Group; - c) news releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority which are relevant to the Directors and circulated to the Board; and - d) regulatory updates from the Company's sponsor, SAC Capital Private Limited.
+- a) briefing by the Company's external auditors, Mazars LLP ("Mazars"), on - (i) the key developments in financial reporting and governance standards at the half-yearly meetings; - (ii) key audit matters to be disclosed in the annual report; - b) briefing by the Company's Chief Executive Officer ("CEO") at each Board meeting on business and strategic developments of the Group; - c) news releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority which are relevant to the Directors and circulated to the Board; - d) training on Environmental, Social and Governance as prescribed by SGX-ST, pursuant to Catalist Rules 720(6); and - e) regulatory updates from the Company's sponsor, SAC Capital Private Limited.